 Humboldt penguins form strong bonds, remaining with the same partner for their entire lives.
 Like all penguins, both parents provide significant care for their eggs and chicks.

 Humboldt penguins nest in rocky crevices or into layers of dried guano left from seabirds.

 Unfortunately, these waddling creatures are vulnerable to extinction.
 Humboldt penguins face several significant threats, including loss of habitat, pollution, overfishing of their prey species, guano harvesting and human interference, such as hunting and egg collecting.
 Additionally, weather conditions, such as El Niño Southern Oscillation (ENSO) events, endanger populations.
 When El Niño climatic effect raises the temperature of the ocean, it reduces the penguins’ food supply.

 Nature and Culture International has been working towards protecting habitat for the Humboldt penguin in Peru.
-We’ve joined forces with Peruvian fishermen and local communities in an effort to establish the National Grau Tropical Sea Reserve, protecting habitat for endangered species, including the Humboldt penguin, and threatened artisanal fishing activity for around 5,000 families.
+We’ve joined forces with Peruvian fishermen and local communities to secure habitat for endangered species and threatened artisanal fishing activity for around 5,000 families.

 Learn more about the fishermen defending Peru’s northern sea in Nature and Culture’s 2018 spring newsletter.